-Integrity Monitoring rules describe how Deep Security Agents should scan for and detect changes to a computer's files, directories, and registry keys and values, as well as changes in installed software, processes, listening ports, and running services.
+Integrity Monitoring rules describe how agents should scan for and detect changes to a computer's files, directories, and registry keys and values, as well as changes in installed software, processes, listening ports, and running services.
 Integrity Monitoring rules can be assigned directly to computers or can be made part of a policy.

 This topic specifically covers how to create an Integrity Monitoring rule.
 For information on how to configure the Integrity Monitoring module, see Set up integrity monitoring.